-- Asking for some change of your partner should be infrequent.
+- Asking for some change in your partner should be infrequent.
 If you have a laundry list of things that bother you, something else is likely going on.
 Or maybe you are a perfectionist and need to learn to let go of some things.
 (Ouch, sorry, did I step on your toes?)

 - Individual change requests should be FEW and far between.
-On a scale of 1-10, 10 being “I'm going to lose my mind if you don't stop _____!!”, where does this behavior fall?
-Are you willing to live with it if it never changes (a 10 is probably something to pay attention to).
+On a scale of 1-10, 10 being “I’m going to lose my mind if you don’t stop _____!!”, where does this behavior fall?
+Are you willing to live with it if it never changes (a 10 is probably something to pay attention to)?
 Is this a non-negotiable in the relationship?
-Again, there aren't many non-negotiables, so choose carefully what hill you're willing to die on, or risk ending your marriage over.
+Again, there aren’t many non-negotiables, so choose carefully what hill you’re willing to die on, or risk ending your marriage over.

 - Phrase the requested change in a positive way.
-“If you could make the effort to be home by 6, it would make the evening run so much smoother with 4 hands to help get dishes, baths and stories done.
-And I wouldn't be so tired.”
+“If you could make the effort to be home by 6, it would make the evening run so much smoother with 4 hands to help get dishes, baths, and stories done.
+And I wouldn’t be so tired.”
 The saying, “You catch more flies with honey than vinegar” rings true here.
 Present your request in a way that has some shared benefit, when possible.

 - Some changes may feel selfish.
 The change request may be asking your spouse to serve, and have no immediate benefit for them.
 Maybe one of you decides to run a marathon–a pretty big commitment of time and focus.
 So you ask your partner to take over some task/responsibility for a time so this goal can be realized.
 Your partner doesn’t gain anything, specifically (unless they agree to run with you!)
 But there is a sense of shared accomplishment that both can celebrate at the finish line.